Take a Trip to Australia Right Here in Palm Desert

 Guests actually enter the habitat, sharing it with free-roaming Bennett’s wallabies and budgerigars.
 Attractively landscaped with over 50 species of native Australian plants, a walkway takes guests through the experience and charming wallabies may occasionally approach and investigate guests.
 Guests are not allowed to touch the animals, but you can thoroughly enjoy the close encounter.
 Around the walkway perimeter are the homes of a variety of other Australian animals.
 All animal habitats are custom-designed with the needs and natural behaviors of the animals in mind.

+Greeting guests at the entrance is a curious trio of emus—the world’s second-largest bird.
+They strolling with grace and lock eyes with onlookers.
 Interpretive panels throughout the exhibit provide information on the animals and other subjects.
 One describes the similarities between the southwest US deserts and Australian ones.
-The animals share many similar features, and guests may recognize many of the Australian plants, as they are widely implemented in Southern California landscapes.
+The animals share many similar features.
+Guests may recognize many of the Australian plants, as they are widely implemented in Southern California landscapes.

 The Living Desert Zoo and Gardens is a nonprofit establishment that relies on guest admissions, memberships and donations.
 A membership will give you frequent access to the zoo and support the valuable work they do.
 A visit to The Living Desert is not only a fun way to spend the day, but helps save species around the world.